US Air Force Osprey crashes off southern Japan, at least 1 dead

 Japanese Vice Defense Minister Hiroyuki Miyazawa said it had attempted an emergency sea landing and quoted the U.S. military as saying its pilot “did everything possible until the last minute.”

-Yokota Air Base is home to U.S. Forces Japan and the Fifth Air Force.
+Yokota Air Base is home to U.S. Forces Japan and Fifth Air Force, the service’s organization focused on joint operations with Japan.
 Six CV-22 Ospreys have been deployed at Yokota, including the one that crashed.

-In December 2016, a U.S. Marine Corps Osprey crashed off the Okinawa coast, injuring two of the five crew members and triggering complaints from local residents about the U.S. bases in Okinawa and the Osprey’s safety record.

-A U.S. Marine Corps Osprey with 23 Marines aboard crashed on a northern Australian island in August, killing three Marines and critically injuring at least five others who were onboard during a multinational training exercise.
+The U.S. military owns hundreds of Ospreys across the Air Force, Navy and Marine Corps.
+The Air Force manages a fraction of the inventory at 52 airframes.

+Last year, Air Force Special Operations Command ordered a temporary stand-down of its Osprey fleet following back-to-back safety incidents in which the Osprey’s clutch momentarily slipped and then re-engaged, leading to an uneven distribution of power to its massive rotors.
+The problem can cause the aircraft to lurch dangerously.

 Rachel Cohen is the editor of Air Force Times.
 She joined the publication as its senior reporter in March 2021.
 Her work has appeared in the Washington Post, the Frederick News-Post (Md.), Air and Space Forces Magazine, Inside Defense, Inside Health Policy and elsewhere.

-Note: Editor’s note: This is a developing story and will be updated as more information becomes available.